james-jw/xq-promise/README.md

 return
   $promise(())
 ```
 Foremost, note the addition of a second ``then`` callback.
 Both of these will be called in order.
 The result of the first callback will be passed to the second.
-In this example, the result will be all of the ``a`` links in the document!
+In this example, the result will be all the links in the document.

 Second, note the ``fail`` callback.
-It uses the power of XQuery 3.0 and [function items][8] to add a trace call for when any part of the execution fails, how convenient!
+It uses the power of XQuery 3.0 and [function items][8] to add a trace call when any part of the execution fails.
+How convenient!

 Hopefully its starting to come clear how the ``promise`` pattern can be quite useful.